buildinspace/peru/README.md

   module tree is not changed.
 These can have `*` or `**` globs, powered by Python's pathlib.
 Applies after `export`.</s> [Deprecated in favor of a consistent set of fields for file manipulation.
 Use `pick` instead.]
+- `executable`: A file or list of files to make executable, as if calling `chmod +x`.
+Also accepts globs.

 Besides using those fields in your modules, you can also use them in "named rules", which let you transform one module in multiple ways.
 For example, say